Overview

 - Click Files -> File manager :

-Description of the Main Interface
+Description of the Storage Interfaces

 Description | |

-A | My files: access to the directory of files and folders (displayed on the right of the screen).
-New folder and New file, as appropriate: creation of a new folder or file (see the Creating Files and Folders section).
+A | My files: return to the File Manager window.
+Local ou N0C Storage: access to the storage interface (files and folders are displayed on the right of the screen).
+New folder and New file: creation of a new folder or file (see the Creating Files and Folders section).
 Settings: adjustment of the parameters related to the display (see the Profile Settings section).
+Warning: these commands are for the Local storage interface only.
 Logout: quit the file manager .
-Help: opening of a dialog box with a description of the useful commands to know. |
+Help: opening of a dialog box with a description of the useful commands to know.
+Knowledge Base: access to this article. |

-B | Contextual menu to perform operations on the selected file or folder.
+C | Contextual menu to perform operations on the selected file or folder.
 It is accessible by clicking the right mouse button. |

-C | Icons to perform operations on the selected file or folder. |
+D | Icons to perform operations on the selected file or folder. |

-D | Search by keywords window.
+E | Search by keywords window.
 It is possible to filter file types: images, music, videos and PDF. |

-Profile Settings
+Profile Settings and Theme

 Some settings must be adjusted to operate the file manager to your liking.

-A | Access to the Profile Settings interface. |
+A | Access to the interface allowing to modify Profile Settings and the Theme. |

 B | Check box to hide dotfiles in the My files area (folder and file directory). |